concurrent-studio/cloudburst/README.md

 # cloudburst
-A python package for targeted data dumps by `CONCURRENT STUDIO™`
+a python package for computational design by CONCURRENT STUDIO™

 ## Installation
 For local installation, run `pip3 install -e .`